 Casablanca Aménagement, a company established by local authorities to carry out urbanisation projects, is developing the project.

 Estimated to cost MAD1.44bn ($148.91m), the project will provide Casablanca with access to cultural and artistic activities.
 France-based architect and urban planner Christian de Portzamparc designed the theatre with Rachid Andaloussi serving as the Architect partner in Morocco.

 The new theatre is being built on 6ha of land located in Mohammed V Square, a popular gathering spot for locals.
 It will cover 24,245m² of space and include the revitalisation of the surrounding areas of the square.

-The unifying cultural project is expected to render a new identify to Mohammed V Square, attracting both locals and tourists.
+The unifying cultural project is expected to render a new identity to Mohammed V Square, attracting both locals and tourists.

 Christian de Portzamparc’s design was chosen following a competition conducted in July 2009.
 Instead of an autonomous architectural entity, he designed the theatre to resemble a medina.

 The fluid combination includes numerous slim appealing gaps and entrances, which lead to a large cross-cutting public gallery made of 16m to 17m-high curved red piles or cliffs.
 The gaps provide shade and natural ventilation for visitors to relax.

 The exterior of the buildings will be covered with white moucharaby terracotta panels and resin shear walls.
 The central building or house will include a large entrance, which will provide shade and serves as an outdoor stage that can seat up to 35,000 people

 The main hall of the theatre will have a capacity of 1,800 in two levels and features the same curved piles as that of the public gallery.
 The piles in the hall will support nine independent petal-shaped balconies.

 Apart from the multipurpose main hall, the facility will include two more flexible theatres with a capacity of 600 and 300.
 Small rehearsal rooms and four conference rooms will also be part of the theatre.